 Polish food is one of the best in Europe.
 It’s not only because of the taste but also because of the ingredients.
 The quality of Polish food is really high.
 Almost everything you can find in a grocery could be qualified as organic in countries like the US.

 Have you heard of zurek?
-It’s traditional Polish sour soup served with kielbasa (meat) and eggs.
+It’s a traditional Polish sour soup served with kielbasa (meat) and eggs.
 It tastes amazing.

 You must have heard about pierogi though.
 Polish dumplings filled with potatoes and cottage cheese are a simple meal but you won’t be able to stop eating once you try them.